BV-BRC/BV-BRC-Docs/docroot/tutorial/metagenomic_binning/metagenomic_binning.md

     * **Genome ID**: The ID number assigned to the genome in BV-BRC that represents the bin.
 Clicking on this number takes you to the genome.
     * **Genome Name**:  The name given to the bin.
 This is usually the species of the closest reference genome.
     * **Length**: The number of DNA base pairs in the bin.
-    * **Completeness**: CheckV8 is used to estimates genome completeness.
+    * **Completeness**: CheckV [9] is used to estimates genome completeness.
 It bases this score on comparison with a large database of complete viral genomes derived from NCBI GenBank and environmental samples and reports a confidence level for the estimate.
     * **Error**: CheckV reports a confidence level for each AAI-based estimate according to the expected relative unsigned error rate: high confidence (0–5% error), medium confidence (5–10% error) or low confidence (>10% error).
     * **Coverage**: The average coverage for contigs in the bin.